I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 Is there a bar next door?
 A busy intersection?
 Train tracks?

-Check guest photos too (not the professional ones).
-They show what rooms really look like.
-You’ll spot things the hotel doesn’t want you to see.
+Check the guest photos too, not just the professional shots.
+That’s where you’ll find what rooms actually look like.
+You’ll catch things the hotel doesn’t want you to see.

 Time your booking right